You know what one of my FAVORITE parts about being a creative entrepreneur is?

 - Website & Blog

-10. CREATE SPECIFIC STEPS FOR A EACH KICK-ASS CLIENT EXPERIENCE.
+10. CREATE SPECIFIC STEPS FOR A EACH DIFFERENT CLIENT EXPERIENCE.

 Incase I haven't said it enough times already, consistency is KEY in creating a strong, kick-ass brand.
 This includes each and every experience that you give your clients!